 Big Banks Defy Treasurer Frydenberg

-Following the RBA’s decision for a rate cut, ANZ Group Executive Mark Hand said the 0.18% reduction in all variable interest rates was announced from “a number of factors, such as business performance, market conditions and the impact on our customers, including our depositors.”
-He highlighted the need to “balance the increased cost of managing our business with our desire to provide customers with competitive lending and deposit rates.”
+ANZ Group Executive, Australia Retail & Commercial, Mark Hand considered “a number of factors, such as business performance, market conditions and the impact on our customers, including our depositors.”
+The decision was made to “balance the increased cost of managing our business with our desire to provide customers with the most competitive lending and deposit rates possible”.

 By Jack Lee